Shiv98/IOT_Minor_Projects/README.md

 # Pulse Monitoring System

 > A pulse sensor is connected to NodeMCU and heartrate is depicted on thingSpeak website on a graph.

+# IR Sensor Entry and Exit(HEAD COUNTER)

+> With the help of 2 IR sensors we can keep a count of people entering the room and exiting at the same time.